 3.1.1 Foreign exchange risk

 The Company purchases goods from overseas and is exposed to foreign exchange risk arising primarily from US Dollar.
-The Company uses forward contracts to hedge their exposure to foreign currency risk in connection with measurement currency.
+The Company uses forward contracts to hedge their exposure to foreign currency risk protect.

 3.1.2 Interest rate risk